Justin0122/crud/README.md

 The forms are created using the `$fillables` array in the model.
 If you want to add more fields, just add them to the array in the model.

 ### Views
-Because the forms are generated dynamically, theredy are made <span style="color:orange">global</span>.
+Because the forms are generated dynamically, they are made <span style="color:orange">global</span>.
 This means that you can use them in other views as well.
 The views are located in the `resources/views/livewire/crud` folder.
 </details>

 ## Adding the fillable fields